arnaucube/go-snark-study/README.md

 - `Pinocchio: Nearly practical verifiable computation`, Bryan Parno, Craig Gentry, Jon Howell, Mariana Raykova https://eprint.iacr.org/2013/279.pdf

 ## Caution
-Implementation from scratch in Go to understand the concepts.
+Implementation of the zkSNARK [Pinocchio protocol](https://eprint.iacr.org/2013/279.pdf) from scratch in Go to understand the concepts.
 Do not use in production.

 Not finished, implementing this in my free time to understand it better, so I don't have much time.